Leo Carrillo: Political views

 In the early days of World War II, Carrillo advocated for the removal of all Japanese Americans from the west coast.
 In a telegram to Congressman Leland Ford that received extensive coverage, Carrillo wrote:

 I travel every week through a hundred miles of Japanese shacks on the way to my ranch, and it seems that every farmhouse is located on some strategic elevated point.
 Let's get them off the coast and into the interior.
 You know and I know the Japanese situation in California.
 The eastern people are not conscious of this menace.
 May I urge you in behalf of the safety of the people of California to start action at once.

 Carrillo was a Republican.
 In 1944, for instance, he performed a "Wild West" act at the massive rally organized by David O. Selznick in the Los Angeles Coliseum in support of the Dewey-Bricker ticket as well as Governor Earl Warren of California, who became Dewey's running mate in 1948 and later the Chief Justice of the United States.
 The gathering drew 93,000, with Cecil B. DeMille as the master of ceremonies and with short speeches by Hedda Hopper and Walt Disney.
 Among the others in attendance were Ann Sothern, Ginger Rogers, Randolph Scott, Adolphe Menjou, Gary Cooper, Edward Arnold, William Bendix, and Walter Pidgeon.

 Personal life

 In 1913, Carrillo married Edith Shakespeare Haeselbarth of Nyack, New York, whom he met backstage at the New York City theater where she had seen him perform.
 They remained together until her death in 1953.
 They lived in Los Alisos on Channel Road, in Santa Monica Canyon.
 The Carrillos had one child, a daughter, Marie Antoinette.
 They spent part of their time at their 4500 acre ranch in Carlsbad, California.
 Carrillo frequently permitted Boy Scout groups to camp on the grounds.

 Death

-Leo Carrillo died of cancer in 1961 at the age of 81 and is interred at Santa Monica's Woodlawn Memorial Cemetery.
+Leo Carrillo died of cancer on September 10, 1961, at the age of 81, and is interred at Santa Monica's Woodlawn Memorial Cemetery.